peterkuma/ds-format/docs/_includes/cmd_ds.md

 - `rename_dim`: Rename a dimension.
 - `rm`: Remove variables or attributes.
 - `select`: Select and subset variables.
-- `set`: Set variable data, dimensions and attributes in a dataset.
+- `set`: Set variable data, dimensions and attributes in an existing or new dataset.
 - `stats`: Print variable statistics.

 {% endraw %}